jcornaz/heron/CONTRIBUTING.md

 ## Build from source

-This is a standard `cargo` setup, and you shouldn't be too surprised.
+This is a standard `cargo` workspace, and you shouldn't be too surprised.

-* Run the tests with: `cargo test --workspace`
+* Run the tests: `cargo test --workspace --all-features`
 * Run the demo: `cargo run --example demo --features "2d"`

 ## Coding standards

-As long as you run `cargo fmt` and clippy doesn't complain, you should be good to go ;-)

-When designing an API:
+Good API (minimized, ergonomic, extensible) and tested implementation is all I care about.

+For the rest, simply use `cargo fmt` and `clippy`.

+### Design of new API

 * Think about how it would look like if the physics engine was 100% made with bevy.
-* Consider Ergonomics/Simplicity/Safety *Before* considering too much the performances.
-(Although performances remains important)
+* Consider Ergonomics/Simplicity/Safety/Extensibility *before* considering too much the performances.
+(Even if performances remain important)
+* Consider how we will be able to extend the API in the future without breaking change
+  * Avoid public fields
+  * Don't leak implementation details
+  * Don't add more API than needed to solve the use-case at hand (YAGNI)
-* Discuss the API in the issues.
+* Discuss the API in the issues

 ### No breaking change